9 good questions to ask in an interview

 Your questions should be designed to make the interviewer sit up and take notice.
 Your questions must demonstrate that you did your homework on the job itself, have a set of values that are shared with the company, and understand where the industry is headed.
 Bonus: These questions could also help you avoid a bad boss before it's too late.

 Don’t squander an opportunity to shine by asking mundane questions the interviewer has heard before.
 Your goal is to make a statement in the form of a question.
 The statement is designed to:

 Questions are the best way to demonstrate that you understand the company’s challenges, emphasize how you can help the company meet them and show your interest in the most unmistakable manner possible—by actually asking for the position.

 What are good job interview questions to ask?
-Based on my interviews with dozens of recruiters, human resource professionals and job coaches, here are nine of the most memorable questions candidates can ask:
+Based on my interviews with dozens of recruiters, human resource professionals, and job coaches, here are nine of the most memorable questions to ask in an interview.